“Here they were a family… an unusual, hectic, and often imperfect one… but that’s what made them perfect.”

 Obvious but Necessary Spoiler Warning: Everything that follows heavily spoils series’ interactions and developments.
 It’s best to use this as a refresher.

 The smallest of the Chaldea’s structural groups.
 Since the Fuyuki Incident where Olga Marisbilly was murdered, there was an absence of any Official Director.
 Roman Archaman took on a position as acting-Chaldean Director to help steer the facility safely through its predicament.
 With his sacrifice, Da Vinci finally took up position as the official Chaldean Director.
 After successfully gaining independence from the Mage’s Association, she runs the facility with two assisting servant advisers, Lord El-Melloi II and David.
-She often calls upon important members in the community and the Chaldean masters to make future decisions, but the council’s goal remains obvious: Create a comfortable environment for servants, humans, animals, and robots alike.
+She often calls upon important members in the community and the Chaldean masters for input regarding future decisions, but the council’s goal remains obvious: Create a comfortable environment for servants, humans, animals, and robots alike.

 The second smallest of the five original branches of Chaldea, designated by their green ties.
 The Science Division was often at odds with the Magecraft Division until the Fuyuki Incident in April.
 They’re responsible for ongoing improvements to some of Chaldea’s technological assets, but were often undermanned thanks to former Director Marisbilly’s disinterest in their pursuit.
 Regardless, they are also responsible for some of Chaldea’s important assets.